Prior Authorization Compliance 2026: Are You Ready?

 How Is This a Positive Change for Insurers?

 Many private insurers are starting to implement faster prior authorization (PA) times.
 By providing timely care, they can help prevent emergency room visits caused by untreated pain and lengthy authorization processes for urgent matters.
-This approach will ultimately help insurers avoid the mistake of being “penny wise, pound foolish.”
+This approach will ultimately help insurers avoid the mistake of being “penny wise, pound foolish,” that oftentimes leads to lawsuits.

 Due to the new accountability, the hope is that lawsuits from patients who were left incapacitated or even died due to the PA process will decrease because of these new improvements.